tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/1-free-science-progs.md

 have to have a curiosity and a passion for technical details in one or more areas to be successful in STEAM fields.

-The objective today is to expose you to some software that may be useful in one or more of those fields.
+My objective today is to expose you to some software that may be useful in one or more of those fields.

+- Perhaps you have a child or grandchild who might benefit from the information.

 The beauty of the software is it is free, runs on a wide variety of hardware, and thus has a low or no cost for those needing access to it.

-- Perhaps you have a child or grandchild who might benefit from the information.

 - Perhaps your civic club or church can use it for helping underserved children or adults.